aldebaran/naoqi_navigation_samples/places/README.md

 # Getting started

+## Installation

+### Using Store

+This application can be installed on your robot via https://cloud.aldebaran-robotics.com/application/exploration-manager/

+### Manual Installation

+Clone this repo or download the zip, open the project in Choregraphe and click on install button in the robot Application Panel.
+This will deploy the whole project on your robot and start ExplorationManager service.

+Note: Do *NOT* use the "run behavior" button in the top panel in Choregraphe, as it will not install and launch the ExplorationManager service.

+## Starting Places

-Just start the application with a launcher or using the trigger sentence "Pepper Places" or "Show me the places".
+Just start the application using the trigger sentence "Pepper Places" or "Show me the places".
+Alternatively, you can start it using a launcher or the robot Application panel in Choregraphe.

 The robot will then guide you through the steps to load the map and add interesting points in it.

 When starting, there is a drop-down meny with all the exploration files on the robot.